livingsocial/HiveSwarm/README.markdown

 # HiveSwarm: User Defined Functions for Hive

 [Hive](http://hive.apache.org/) provides a number of [useful user defined functions](http://wiki.apache.org/hadoop/Hive/LanguageManual/UDF), but there is certainly room for more.
 HiveSwarm provides a collection of additional useful functions.
-HiveSwarm requires CDH4 running MRv1 (has not been tested with YARN)
+HiveSwarm has been tested with mrv1 on cdh4 and YARN on cdh5

 ## Installation
 Assuming you have Hadoop and Hive set up (along with your HADOOP_HOME and HIVE_HOME environment variables set correctly), run the following: